ErlerPhilipp/Pix2Model/README.md

 - redis: Database/Caching server used as host for the task queue
 - worker: Consumer for task queue written in python includes installation of CUDA and [Colmap](https://colmap.github.io/)

-To start the whole setup the command "docker-compose up" can be used.
+To start the whole setup the "start.sh" script can be used.
 It starts each service (including the worker) exactly once.
 Further information on how to use docker-compose can be found in the [official documentation](https://docs.docker.com/compose/reference/).

 ### Local Data Folder